wangziqi2013/wangziqi2013.github.io/_posts/2018-03-17-Adding-Git-Contri-Calendar-To-Your-Static-Page.markdown

 to showing off, people are always motivated and innovative.
 Among many projects that mimic Github-style contribution calendar, the one that I like most is [githubchart-api](https://github.com/2016rshah/githubchart-api), a pure static solution.
-The HTTP server (https://ghchart.rshah.org/[username]) returns a static image that resembles the actual Github contribution calendar of [username].
+The HTTP server, https://ghchart.rshah.org/[username], returns a static image that resembles the actual Github contribution calendar of [username].
 The above link can therefore be embedded in an \<img\> tag.
 This solution is also dynamic-static.

-Two problems can prevent the above solution from being authentic.
+Two problems can prevent the image-based contribution calendar from being authentic.
 First, lacking real HTML elements can lead to a few rendering problems.
 Customization is also impossible.
 Second, the user experience can be rather dull for lack of interaction.
 Normally, if you hang the mouse pointer over the green grid, a pop-up tip would appear as shown in Figure 1.
-A static picture , however, does not interact.
+A static picture, however, does not interact with users.

 ### Methodology